-Office Location 700 East Seventh Street New Main, Room L110 Saint Paul, MN 55106 651-793-1471
+700 East Seventh Street New Main, Room L110 Saint Paul, MN 55106 651-793-1471

-Master of Science in Criminal Justice (MSCJ)
+Criminal Justice (MS)

 The Master of Science in Criminal Justice is designed to provide practitioners with the advanced knowledge and abilities needed for effective, ethical leadership in today's criminal justice organizations.
 The program is strongly focused on preparing graduates who can comprehensively analyze current issues in the field and identify and implement solutions to the problems facing the criminal justice system.
 The program seeks to include a diversity of students who have worked in a wide variety of criminal justice agencies in order to draw upon their experiences, learn about best practices, and apply them to important issues in the criminal justice field.